lasinducharith/puppet-vm-deployment/README.md

  - Install dependent puppet modules (stdlib/java)
  - Copy puppet modules and hieradata from local machine to remote server
  - Export facters
- - Run puppet (puppet apply): does not use a puppet master
+ - Run puppet (via puppet apply): does not use a puppet master

 ## How to use